The pandemic has left us all with a lot of questions. Here, the Ovia Health clinical team answers your questions about COVID-19 and TTC.

 For women, being 35 or older is considered Advanced Maternal Age (AMA) during pregnancy.
-If you’re 35 or older, that means your pregnancy is considered high-risk and it also means it can be more difficult to become pregnant in the first place.
-That said, a decline in fertility due to age (beginning around age 32) is usually considered in terms of years, and a few month delay should not make a big difference in your ability to conceive.
+If you’re 35 or older, it can be more difficult to become pregnant without medical support.
+That said, a decline in fertility due to age (beginning around age 32) is usually considered in terms of years, and a few-month delay should not make a big difference in your ability to conceive.
 We don’t know how long the pandemic will last, and, again, deciding when is right for you to TTC is a very personal decision.

 What if I have health conditions that are considered high-risk for COVID-19?

 If you have any health conditions that put you at higher risk for a severe case of COVID-19, you should work closely with your healthcare team to keep yourself and your family safe.
-You should be taking every precaution to avoid contracting COVID-19, such as getting vaccinated and boosted, social distancing and wearing masks.
+You should be taking every precaution to avoid contracting COVID-19, such as getting vaccinated and boosted, social distancing, and wearing masks.
+There are also routine, preventative monoclonal antibody treatments that may benefit you.
 Discuss the pros and cons of pregnancy with your healthcare team and family when making a decision about trying to conceive.

 What if I’ve had complications in previous pregnancies?

-If you’ve experienced complications in previous pregnancies, chances are you received a lot more facetime with your healthcare providers than the average pregnant woman.
-That means if you become pregnant again you’re at greater risk for another complicated pregnancy and thus will have a greater need for healthcare services.
+If you’ve experienced complications in previous pregnancies, chances are you received a lot more facetime with your healthcare providers than the average pregnant people.
+That means if you become pregnant again you may be at greater risk for another complicated pregnancy and a greater need for healthcare services.
 Find out what services are available at your healthcare facility, and what policies are in place for people with pregnancy complications.
 Ask how they will support you and your needs in the safest way possible.
 This will help you make a decision about what to do next.